arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part2-theory.md

 \end{align}
 $$

-$$\mathbf{M}$$ above is a Toeplitz mask cite(tnn) and therefore, creating the decay mask can be made even faster using simple PyTorch commands.
+$$\mathbf{M}$$ above is a Toeplitz mask <d-cite key="qin2023toeplitz"></d-cite> and therefore, creating the decay mask can be made even faster using simple PyTorch commands.
 To ensure numerical stability, we bound the parameter $$\lambda$$ using the **sigmoid function**, setting $$\lambda = \sigma(a)$$.
 Without this constraint, the scalar $$\lambda^L$$ could become excessively large, leading to instability.
 Additionally, as we all know, summation is generally more numerically stable than multiplication.
 Therefore, in some cases, instead of multiplying a matrix repeatedly, we can leverage summation for improved stability.
 However, in practice, for **RetNet-style masks** with a fixed decay, multiplication remains stable.
 This allows for a more straightforward implementation when generating the mask in code:

 ```python
 def Decay_Mask(a , L):